soniaturcotte/soniaturcotte.com/digital-garden/divorcing-the-algorithm.md

 It’s been about a month since I stopped using Spotify and I can only recommend!
 I’m listening better, more varied music and I get that nice smug feeling that comes from not using a shitty ubiquitous platform.

 I also have a get-out-of-jail-free card when Oasis comes on in the office.
 It’s the radio, innit.

+---

+<p class="small-text">Update 19 June 2025: After a few months of Tidal, there were just too many bugs and issues so I gave in and went to Apple Music.
+Still better than Spotify, I guess.</p>